I have described elsewhere on the site the purpose for, and method of, using soft

-This means that the teeth on the jaw have to work with a changing radius as the jaw
+This means that the jaw teeth have to work with a changing radius as the jaw moves

-moves in and out, at what radius then are they to be made?
+in and out, what radius then are they to be made?

 The above though is an oversimplification as not only is the radius changing between